Gotoh Museum: Genji Monogatari Emaki

 The fragments are very fragile and are listed as National Treasure.
 They are displayed in the Gotoh Museum every year for about a week in April/May around the Golden Week holidays.
 More scrolls are housed in the Tokugawa Art Museum in Nagoya.

 Murasaki Shikibu Diary Emaki

-Another important item and National Treasure of the museum collection are 13th century fragments of a handscroll of the Murasaki Shikibu Diary with illustrations.
+Another important item and National Treasure of the museum collection is a set of 13th-century fragments from a handscroll of the Murasaki Shikibu Diary with illustrations.
 Three illustrations and three pages of text are housed in the museum.
 The items are displayed in the Gotoh Museum every year for about a week in autumn.
 More fragments are housed in the Fujita Art Museum in Osaka.

+Publications

+The museum has published a number of books about its collection and special exhibitions, including the following: